cssanimation/cssanimation.github.io/_posts/2017-03-20-build-hero-header.md

 ---
 layout: post
 type: tutorial
-title: Design and build a Hero Header
+title: Build an awesome Hero Header
 bodyClass: shorter
 description: All about planning and building your hero header
 categories: [updates, courses]
-imageURL: /images/courses/levelup/cover2.png
+imageURL: /images/posts/hero-header/home.png
+home_image: /images/posts/hero-header/home.png
 tweet_text: Everything you need to build an awesome hero header
 ---

 When people arrive on your homepage you have mere seconds to impress them, explain what you're about and convince them to stick around.
-This is an incredibly important moment for your website, but most sites fail to clearly communicate and connect with their visitors.
+This is an important moment yet most sites miss the opportunity to impress and connect with their visitors.

 Let's make sure your hero header stands head and shoulders above the rest.

 ## What to include in your Hero Header

 There are all sorts of ways you can tackle your hero header.
 You might want it to take over the entire page, maybe it needs to showcase new products, or explain in one short sentence what your brand does.
-Either way there are some ingredients most hero headers share.
-These include:
+There are some ingredients most hero headers share.
+These might include:

 * An eye catching headline
 * A call to action